Compaction for two models of logarithmic-depth trees: Analysis and Experiments: Introduction

-Tree-shape data structures are omnipresent in computer science.
-The syntax structure of a program is a tree, symbolic expressions in computer algebra systems have a tree structure.
-In the context of parsing arise the syntax trees, XML data structures are also built on trees.
-However in order to reduce redundancy in the storage, usually an algorithmic step called the \emph{common subexpression recognition} is run to identify identical fringe subtrees (\emph{i.e.} a node and all its descendants) so that only one occurrence is stored and all other are replaced by pointers to the first one.
-Thus the trees are then replaced by directed acyclic graphs.
-In the context of tree compaction several studies attempt to quantitatively analyze the process of compaction.
-The first one, in the context of analytic combinatorics, is presented by Flajolet and his coauthors in~\cite{FSS90}.
+The second line of research has been started by the seminal paper of Flajolet \emph{et al}~\cite{FSS90}.
 In this paper the authors consider the compaction ratio of classical binary trees compared with their corresponding compacted structures.
-They prove, starting from a large binary tree of size $n$ (containing $n$ nodes) and then compacting it, then the average size of the compacted result is $\alpha n / \sqrt{\log n}$ with a computable constant $\alpha$.
+They prove, starting from a large binary tree of size $n$ (containing $n$ nodes) and then compacting it, that the average size of the compacted result is $\alpha n / \sqrt{\ln n}$ with a computable constant $\alpha$.
 In the end of the paper the authors finally state that their analysis is fully adapted to all families of simply generated trees as defined by Meir and Moon in their fundamental paper~\cite{MM78} and thus for all kinds of tree structures we mentioned above as examples, we get the same kind of ratio for the compaction.
 In Figure~\ref{fig:simpliTree} we have represented a uniformly sampled binary tree with 500 internal nodes.
 If we compact it then all the fringe subtrees in black are removed and only the red structure is kept with addition of several pointers (that are not represented in the figure).
 The remaining red tree is of size 250.
 We recall that in the context of simply generated trees of size $n$, the typical depth is of order $\sqrt{n}$ (this is the case for the binary trees).
 Bousquet-Mélou \emph{et al.}~\cite{BMLMN15} present the complete proof for the compaction quantitative analysis of simply generated tree families and apply it experimentally on XML-trees.
 Finally, in~\cite{RW15} the authors are interested in the number of fringe subtrees with at least $r$ occurrences in a random simply generated tree.
-This approach is an extension of the previous results where it was dealt with subtrees appearing at least once (thus for $r=1$).
+This approach is an extension of the previous results where it was dealt with subtrees appearing at least once (thus for $r=1$).\\